Charro: Modern day

-In all the states of Mexico – and in some US states such as California, Texas, and Illinois – charros participate in tournaments to show off their skill either in team competition charreada, or in individual competition such as coleadero.
+In all the states of Mexico and in some US states, like California, Texas, and Illinois, charros participate in tournaments to show off their skill.
+These tournaments are either team competitions, known as charreada, or individual competitions, such as coleadero.
 These events are practiced in a Lienzo charro.

 Some decades ago, charros in Mexico were permitted to carry guns.
 In conformity with current law, the charro must be fully suited and be a fully pledged member of Mexico's Federación Mexicana de Charrería.